TopQuadrant/MauiServer/README.md

 The project uses Maven for building.

 - `mvn package` creates a war file in the `/target` directory, for deployment with a servlet container such as Tomcat or Jetty.
 - `mvn jetty:run` runs Maui Server directly, using Jetty.
 The server will start up at http://localhost:8080/ .
 This can be convenient for testing.
+Add `-Djetty.http.port=6666` to run on a different port.

 The API root is at `/`.
 A small demo app is at `/app/` (requires tagger creation and training through the API).